spree/spree/README.md

 Done.

-If you are running a different branch of spree check if there is a compatible branch of spree_bootstrap_frontend.
+If you are running a stable branch of spree check if there is a compatible branch of spree_bootstrap_frontend and use that.
 For example:

 ```ruby
 gem 'spree_bootstrap_frontend', github: '200creative/spree_bootstrap_frontend', branch: '2-2-stable'